lensapp/lens/docs/getting-started/downloading-lens.md

 Lens is lightweight and simple to install.
 You'll be up and running in just a few minutes.

+## System requirements

+You can review the [System Requirements](/supporting/requirements/) to check if your computer configuration is supported.

 ## macOS

 1. [Download Lens](https://github.com/lensapp/lens/releases) for macOS.